India: Farmers launch nationwide strike over new laws | DW | 08.12.2020

 The farmers have said they will not return home until the laws are repealed.

 The Indian government issued an advisory to all states and union territories to boost security.
-Thousands of extra police personnel have been deployed in Delhi and neighboring states where farmers have been protesting for nearly two weeks.
+Thousands of extra police personnel were deployed in Delhi and neighboring states where farmers have been protesting for nearly two weeks.

+The strike comes after five rounds of talks between farmers' unions and the government failed.

+The sixth round of talks, which was scheduled for Wednesday, was canceled after Home Minister Amit Shah held a meeting with representatives of the farmers on Tuesday night to resolve the deadlock.

 What are the laws they are protesting?

 In September, India's parliament passed three controversial agriculture bills aimed at liberalizing the country's farm sector.
-They were subsequently signed into law, sparking farmers' protests across the country.
+They were subsequently signed into law by the president, sparking farmers' protests across the country.

 The government argued that the new laws will give freedom to farmers to sell their produce outside regulated markets and enter into contracts with buyers at a pre-agreed price.